Staff parking

 Q: How do you know what my Grade is?

-A: The Car Parks Office will use the ID number provided on your application form to obtain Grade information from HR, ahead of your permit being activated.
+A: The Permit Office will use the ID number provided on your application form to obtain Grade information from POD, ahead of your permit being activated.

 Q: Where will I be able to park?